TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 25/Matthew 25.26.md

 ---

-But his lord answered and said unto him, Thou wicked and slothful servant, thou knewest that I reap where I sowed not, and gather where I did not scatter;
+"But his lord answered him, 'You wicked and slothful servant.
+You knew that I reap where I didn't sow, and gather where I didn't scatter.